LSD: Chemistry

 The four possible stereoisomers of the LSD molecule.
 Only LSD (d-LSD) is active.
 The other, inactive isomers are iso-LSD (d-iso-LSD), l-LSD, and l-iso-LSD.

 LSD is a chiral compound with two stereocenters at the carbon atoms C-5 and C-8, so that theoretically four different optical isomers of LSD could exist.
 LSD, also called d-LSD or (+)-LSD, has the absolute configuration (5R,8R).
 The other stereoisomers are iso-LSD (d-iso-LSD), l-LSD, and l-iso-LSD.

 The 5S- or levo- stereoisomers of lysergamides do not exist in nature and are not formed during the synthesis from d-lysergic acid.
-Retrosynthetically, the C-5 stereocenter could be analysed as having the same configuration of the alpha carbon of the naturally occurring amino acid L-tryptophan, the precursor to all biosynthetic ergoline compounds.
+Retrosynthetically, the C-5 stereocenter could be analysed as having the same configuration as the alpha carbon of the naturally occurring amino acid L-tryptophan, the precursor to all biosynthetic ergoline compounds.

 However, LSD and iso-LSD, the two C-8 isomers, rapidly interconvert in the presence of bases, as the alpha proton is acidic and can be deprotonated and reprotonated.
-Non-psychoactive iso-LSD which has formed during the synthesis can be separated by chromatography and can be isomerized to LSD.
+Non-psychoactive iso-LSD, which has formed during the synthesis, can be separated by chromatography and can be isomerized to LSD.

 Pure salts of LSD are triboluminescent, emitting small flashes of white light when shaken in the dark.
 LSD is strongly fluorescent and will glow bluish-white under UV light.